WeakKnight/Mesh-Colors/README.md

 # Mesh-Color
-unity implementation of the paper "Mesh Color"
+implementation of the paper "Mesh Color"